We spent an inspiring day in the studio with this Newlyn-based painter. Watch our video interview.

 Karl Weschke is an inspiration to me.
 I knew him for a few years later in his life.
 I remember him working on these massive canvases, he used to have step ladders and scaffolding to work from as he was short.
 He would climb up to do the top.
 I love the work of Ed Ruscha who is an American, Los Angeles based photographer and painter.
 I’ve recently discovered the work of Luc Tuymans and it’s fantastic.
 A lot of his work is figurative, figure is not obvious in my work right now, but I love his work.

 There is a Mexican architect called Luis Barragán who advocated bringing colour to minimalist concrete spaces.
-His passion for the garden and nature, which he brings to the harsh architectural work, I love the concept.
-Religion was important to him and even though I am an agnostic the way he worked makes me understand why people may want a religion in their life.
+His passion for the garden and nature, which he brings to the harsh architectural work, I love this concept.
+Religion was important to him and even though I am an agnostic, the way he worked makes me understand why people may want a religion in their life.

 I’m inspired by everything really.
 I think you need to keep an openness about things.
 I can be inspired by watching a child fishing off the end of the pier in Newlyn or sitting and looking up at the stars at night.